seL4/projects_libs/libjansson/README.md

 This is a port of Jansson-2.7 to seL4 and the seL4 project build system.

-The port consists of symlinking the source and header files to the appropriate places and adding a Makefile, Kconfig and Kbuild for the seL4 build system.
+The port consists of symlinking the source and header files to the appropriate places and adding a CMakeLists.txt file for the seL4 build system.

 Jansson README
 ==============